michaelknigge/spf-editor/README.md

 # SPF/SE 5.0
 For nostalgica there is a SPF/SE 5.0 available.
 See the [binaries](binaries) directory.

+To make the SPF/SE 5.0 release a full working release, you need a serial number.
+As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
+You can use the serial number **50101185**.

 # SPF/SE 4.0
 For nostalgica there is a SPF/SE 4.0 available.
 See the [binaries](binaries) directory.

+To make the SPF/SE 4.0 release a full working release, you need a serial number.
+As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
+You can use the serial number **SORRY...
+HAVE NO SERIAL**.

 # SPF/SE 3.5
 For nostalgica there is a SPF/SE 3.5 available.
 See the [binaries](binaries) directory.

+To make the SPF/SE 3.5 release a full working release, you need a serial number.
+As we've got the permission to distribute SPF/SE for free, we can also make a valid serial number available.
+You can use the serial number **50101185**.

 # Macros
 Several macros are added to the vanilla SPF/SE installation if you use one of the custom installers.